cap-js/docs/guides/data-privacy/audit-logging.md

 await audit.log('Foo', { bar: 'baz' })
 ```

-::: tip
+::: tip Audit Logging as Just Another CAP Service
-The Audit Log Service API is implemented as a CAP service, with the service API defined in CDS as shown below.
+The Audit Log Service API is implemented as a CAP service, with the service API defined in CDS as shown in the next section.
 In effect, the common patterns of [*CAP Service Consumption*](../using-services) apply, as well as all the usual benefits like *mocking*, *late-cut µ services*, *resilience* and *extensibility*.
 :::